EldonGabriel/eldongabriel.github.io/_posts/2026-04-16-report-bios-uefi-system-boot-architecture.md

 - **UEFI:** Identified as modern firmware that supports faster startup, larger storage drives, and stronger security features.

 **POST Process:**
-- Reviewed how the system checks the processor, memory, storage, and graphics hardware during startup.
+- Reviewed how the system checks the processor, memory, storage, and graphics hardware during the startup.
-- Noted that failures at this stage may show error messages or beep codes if the screen is not available.
+- Noted that failures at this stage may show error messages or beep codes if the screen is unavailable.

 **Complementary Metal Oxide Semiconductor Memory (CMOS) and System Configuration:**
-- Identified how system settings such as boot order and time are stored.
+- Identified how system settings, such as boot order and time, are stored.
-- Confirmed that a small battery helps preserve these settings when the system is powered off.
+- Confirmed that a small battery helps preserve the settings when the system is powered off.

 **Boot Process Analysis:**
-- Reviewed how the system selects a boot device and loads a boot program.
+- Reviewed how the system selects a boot device and loads the boot program.
-- Identified the handoff from firmware to bootloader and then to the operating system.
+- Identified the handoff from the firmware to the bootloader and then to the operating system.

 **Security Controls:**
-- **Secure Boot:** Confirmed as a feature that checks if boot files are trusted before allowing them to run.
+- **Secure Boot:** This feature checks whether boot files are trusted before allowing them to run.
-- Helps prevent unauthorized or modified startup software from loading.
+- Helps prevent unauthorized or modified startup software from being loaded.

 **Root Cause:** Most boot failures are caused by incorrect firmware settings, faulty hardware (especially memory), or incorrect boot device selection.